Our App Features. How powerful is the app?

-Do you only need the viola part of a string trio?
-Or do you just want to play a Chopin prélude?
+Do you only need the viola part of a string quartet?
+Or do you just want to play one Chopin prélude?
 Or put another way: You want to purchase all of Beethoven's piano sonatas together at a particularly cost-effective price?

 The whole of the G. Henle publishing house’s catalogue is available in small units, in individual instrumental parts and in individual pieces.
 Editions containing related content, for instance the two books of the Well-Tempered Clavier, can be purchased together as a package at a lower price.
 Use the Henle Library App to purchase precisely the score you need, no more – and no less.
 This app saves you both money and storage space.

 Do you want to display your score on-screen as large as possible, or would it be better for as many notes as possible to be visible, even if they appear somewhat smaller?
+Or maybe you would ideally like to have two pages next to each other?
 Or would you prefer the exact print layout of the original Henle edition?
 And for practise purposes you'd like to temporarily hide the solo instruments overlaid on the score?

 You cannot modify the correct and beautifully presented Henle score itself, however the amount of layout customisations and individual settings for the score view is otherwise amazing.
 Use the Henle Library App to match the properties of the page layout exactly to your requirements.
 No other app offers such a variety of tried-and-tested possibilities (printed paper trails far behind in this respect...).